onefoursix/streamsets-job-template-service/README.md

 ## Confirm the Job Template Instances are Running

-You should see your Job Template Instances are running:
+You should see two Job Template Instances are running:

 <img src="images/instances.png" alt="instances" width="700" />